VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/notifications.md

     ```

     !!! note
-        Here, as you can see, we have a `notificationClick` event that is emitted when the notification is clicked.
+        Here we have a `notificationClick` event that is emitted when the notification is clicked.
 This event is required.
 If you don't emit it, the notification list will not be closed when the notification is clicked.

 1. Make your template globally available.
 To do this, add it to the module initialization file when initializing the module: